Adapt

 SQLite Persistence

 By default, all state is held in memory and lost when the process exits.
-To persist knowledge across sessions (so a Brain can pick up where it left off), use SQLite:
+To persist knowledge across sessions, use SQLite.
+Two construction verbs handle the two cases — Brain.create for the first run, Brain.restore for every run after.

 npm install better-sqlite3